Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 where $N(|z|)$ is the normalization factor, $c_n=z^n/[n]_{q^2}!$, and

 Using the HKLL reconstruction map \cite{Hamilton:2006az}, the bulk field can be reconstructed by

 where $\langle \rangle$ denotes the expectation value under the bulk corresponding state of $\ket{z}$.
-Taking the relevant part of the kernel $K$, it can be expressed as:
+Taking the relevant part of the smearing function $K(r,t;t')$\footnote{Note that although HKLL reconstruction was proposed in AdS, where the smearing function can have a nice form, which may not be true in dS.
+However, in our arguments, we only care about the Fourier modes, which shall hold generally.}, it can be expressed as:

 which indicates a time shift of the corresponding bulk field modes.
-This is a valid approximation when $n>m$; modes with $n<m$ do not contribute in this context.
+Take the first term as an example.
+Consider $n>m$ and modes with $\vert(n-m)\vert/\omega\approx 1$.
 Using the definition of argument of a complex number: $\arg(z)=\arctan(\Im(z)/\Re(z))\in (-\pi,\pi]$ when $\Re(z)>0$, a negative imaginary part implies $\arg(z)\in (-\pi,0)$.
 This corresponds to a backward shift in time for the bulk field modes, as illustrated in the figure \ref{Fig-Firewall} (a).
-Effectively, this results in a shift of the horizon depicted in the figure \ref{Fig-Firewall} (b), such that the black hole gets younger.
+Likewise, for modes with $n<m$, the positive imaginary part of the coherent parameter would contribute to the backward shift in time.
+Effectively, this results in a relative boost of the left perturbation depicted in the figure \ref{Fig-Firewall} (b), such that a collision of the infalling probe and a perturbation can happen.
 This matches the interpretation of black hole/white hole tunneling.
-As shown in the figure \ref{Fig-Firewall} (b), the orange dashed line represents an infalling probe in the original geometry, which does not intersect with the green curve.
-However, after having a negative $\Im(z)$, the probe (blue dashed line) collides with the green curve, effectively producing a firewall.
+As shown in the figure \ref{Fig-Firewall} (b), the orange dashed line represents an infalling probe with no boost, which does not intersect with the solid green curve.
+However, after having a backward shift in time, the probe (dashed orange line) collides with the dashed green curve, effectively producing a firewall.
 This scenario corresponds to the Stanford-Yang \cite{Stanford:2022fdt} type of firewall (see also \cite{Balasubramanian:2024lqk} for comments related to Krylov complexity and firewalls).
+To summarize, in DSSYK, the wormhole velocity operator captures the imaginary part of the coherent parameter, which, through bulk reconstruction, indicates the possibility of experiencing a firewall.

 Moreover, we would like to comment on several notable aspects regarding quantum information complexities with coherent states.
 Given the coherent state, it is straightforward to study its quantum information geometry, i.e., the Fubini-Study metric.
 To proceed, we start with the expression for the coherent state and observe that